All Episodes

 What's he typing?

-And uh we shall see.
+And we shall see.

-Oh shut down.
+Oh, shut down.

 Okay.

-Well, um his he's down, and uh obviously I hope he'll keep me posted about what's going on, but this seems to be a pretty tragic situation.
+And obviously, I hope he'll keep me posted about what's going on, but this seems to be a pretty tragic situation.

-And uh I wish you the very best.
+And I wish you the very best.

-So thanks everyone.
+So thanks, everyone.

 Take care, my friends.